Gooch Close Gang: Murder of Stephen "Tecka" Amos

 On 12 February 2002, Stephen Amos, 21, was shot dead outside the Bexx Bar nightclub in Ashton-under-Lyne.
 Amos—younger brother of Gooch member Lee Amos—had been enjoying a night out when a Longsight Crew enforcer ambushed him with a handgun in the street.
 He was hit in the head at close range and died shortly after.
 Amos's murder was one of two gang killings that February (the other being Chinadu Iheagwara in a separate dispute).
 Police suspected it was revenge by the Longsight Crew for recent Gooch and LSSS aggressions.
 In the aftermath, Longsight's leader Julian Bell (recently released from prison) was arrested; he was found carrying £38,000 cash and later charged with gun offences (though not convicted of Amos's murder).
-Amos's death highlighted the expanding geography of Manchester gang conflicts—his killers struck far outside the city (Ashton-under-Lyne) to catch him off guard.

 In 2009, Lee Amos and Colin Joyce of Gooch would be convicted for orchestrating multiple murders, but Stephen Amos' case remained technically separate (his suspected shooter was a Longsight affiliate who was himself later shot dead in 2013).
 The incident fuelled a major GMP crackdown: by 2005, the dedicated XCalibre Task Force was formed to combat gun gangs.